LPBeaulieu/Book-Generator-PrintABook/README.md

 <b>Step 4</b>- You can modify the header in LibreOffice in order for it to not show up on the title page, and to display the author name on the left pages and the book title on the right pages by following the steps illustrated in the figures below:

 ![Format Header 1](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Format%20Header-Image.png)<hr>
-Left-click on the number within the header in order to display the "Page Header" blue button.
+<b>Figure 4.</b> Left-click on the number within the header in order to display the "Page Header" blue button.
 Click on it and then select "Format Header...".
 <br><br><br>

 ![Format Header 2](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Format%20Header-Image%202.png)<hr>
-Remove the check marks in the boxes "Same content on left and right pages" and "Same content on first page".
+<b>Figure 5.</b> Remove the check marks in the boxes "Same content on left and right pages" and "Same content on first page".
 Then, delete the number "1" in the title page and move on to page two.
 <br><br><br>

 ![Format Header 3](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Format%20Header-Image%203.png)<hr>
-Enter the author name (in caps) after the number, with a four-space divider in-between.
+<b>Figure 6.</b> Enter the author name (in caps) after the number, with a four-space divider in-between.
 Select left-alignment to bring the header to the left corner of the page.
 Move on to page three.
 <br><br><br>

 ![Format Header 4](https://github.com/LPBeaulieu/Book-Generator-PrintABook/blob/main/Github%20Page%20Images/Format%20Header-Image%204.png)<hr>
-Enter the author name (in caps) before the number, with a four-space divider in-between.
+<b>Figure 7.</b> Enter the author name (in caps) before the number, with a four-space divider in-between.
 Select right-alignment to bring the header to the right corner of the page.
 <br><br><br>

 <b>Step 5</b>- <b>Save your file</b> either as an ".odt" (in LibreOffice) or ".docx" (in MS Word) file.